| ABOUT ROGER GREENAWAY |

 CONTACT DETAILS | CLIENTS & COSTS | REVIEWING FOR ALL |

-In 1993 I realised that my interest in reviewing skills and methods happened to coincide with an area of practice that is critical for success as a teacher, trainer, consultant or anyone who facilitates learning from experience.
+After 18 years of teaching, training and trainer-training, I realised that my growing interest in reviewing skills and methods was an area of practice that is critical for success for anyone who facilitates learning from experience.

-For many people in these roles, reviewing (also known as debriefing) also happens to be the most challenging part of their work.
+For many teachers, trainers and consultants it is the reviewing process (also known as 'debriefing') that happens to be the most challenging part of their work.

 Exactly what people find challenging varies from one culture to another (work culture or national culture).
-But whatever the challenge I have found that the solution often lies in giving learners something to do that will assist their reflection and that will also assist them to communicate their experiences and ideas to others.
+But whatever the challenge I have found that the solution often lies in giving learners something to do that will assist their reflection and their ability to communicate their experiences and ideas to others.

 I firmly believe that the ability to learn from experience is one of the most important skills that a person can have.
 So I train people to develop ways in which they can help those they work with to learn from what they do.